gitdemont/IFCshiny/README.md

 `Table` allows to easily extract statistics and export features values

-`Batch` allow to batch process current file analysis to other files and compare them.
+`Batch` allows to batch process current file analysis to other files and compare them.

 `Logs` permits to keep a track of user action.